 A great book by Malcolm Gladwell is The Tipping Point.
 This book deals more with the social results and ramifications of major events, but it’s also useful to consider your own personal situation.
 A tipping point is when the way we view something is reframed.
 This can happen based on a personal experience, reading a book, talking to someone, learning something new, or a thousand other small events that collectively or singularly can change the way we see something.
 For me, it wasn’t the hundreds of horrible, eye-watering hangovers, waking up at 2am every night with a racing heart, embarrassing myself in front of friends and family or even blacking out repeatedly with no memory of what happened the night before.
 I did all these things on repeat, and it only became worse in my forties.
 I may not have been drinking and partying in public as much, but it was a very rare night when I wasn’t having at least 4 drinks every single night.

-In September, I ordered a book from Amazon called This Naked Mind by Annie Grace.
+I ordered a book from Amazon called This Naked Mind by Annie Grace.
 Reading this book changed my life.
 It reframed the way I looked at my relationship with alcohol.
 My mental language around alcohol used to be: